 The Symphony in Mannheim

-Mannheim's significance with the history of the symphony not only has to do with the genre, it also has to do with the development of the orchestra, the primary vehicle of the symphony.
+Mannheim's significance with the history of the symphony not only has to do with the genre, but it also has to do with the development of the orchestra, the primary vehicle of the symphony.
 Mannheim's orchestra was renown for its great versatility and dynamic range, setting a new standard which the rest of Europe was forced to try to keep up with

-Stamitz also expanded the length of the sonata-form in the first movements of his symphonies, and offered greater contrast between the two theme groups that are included in sonata-form when compared to his predecessors (this can be heard in Stamitz's Symphony in E-flat op.
+Stamitz also expanded the length of the sonata-form in the first movements of his symphonies and offered greater contrast between the two theme groups that are included in sonata-form when compared to his predecessors (this can be heard in Stamitz's Symphony in E-flat op.
 11 #3).
-He also increased the size of the orchestra by adding more instruments and new instruments to the symphony such as oboes and horns.
+He also increased the size of the orchestra by adding more instruments and new instruments to the symphony, such as oboes and horns.

 The Symphony and Joseph Haydn

 The symphony undertook its most significant growth under Austrian composer Joseph Haydn.
-By the end of Haydn's life he had written over 100 symphonies and he had shaped the genre into how we largely recognize it today.
+By the end of Haydn's life, he had written over 100 symphonies, and he had shaped the genre into how we largely recognize it today.
 History remembers Haydn as the father of the symphony for the quality of his works and because the earliest symphonies performed regularly during the birth of the common practice period in the 19th century were Haydn's.

-Haydn standardized the four movement form.
+Haydn standardized the four-movement form.
 A typical Haydn symphony would be structured in the following way: